PigeonProtocolConsortium/pigeon-spec/dev_docs.md

  * Messages, created by the peer or forwarded on behalf of a "peer of a peer"
  * Files, in the form of blobs

-Pigeon sends messages and files to peers through the use of "bundles", which are simply a filesystem directories that is arranged in a predictable layout.
+Pigeon sends messages and files to peers through the use of "bundles".
+Bundles are a file directory arranged in a predictable layout that is specified by the protocol.
+Peers share bundles with each other through a variety of means.
+When a peer unpacks a bundle into their local database, the database contents are updated with new information from peers such as messages and blobs (files).

 The directories are transmitted over any medium that supports file transfer (the protocol does not involve itself with such concerns).

 Pigeon follows the philosophy of "offline-first means offline-only".
 Bundle files could theoretically be: